 - Coach staff and supervisors on ensuring integrity and consistency in hiring, retention, promotion, termination and other managerial practices

-- Support Sr. HR Generalist and hiring managers on developing job descriptions and equitable compensation for open positions
+- Support HR administrator and hiring managers on developing job descriptions and equitable compensation for vacant positions

 - Ensure quality and consistency in new hire onboarding procedures and in the implementation of all personnel policies

 - Review and update employee performance review systems to ensure staff development and engagement across teams and organization.

 - Demonstrable and progressively senior level experience in Human Resources

 - Demonstrated experience in promoting positive employee relations and organizational culture.

 - Demonstrated leadership in the creation of a diverse, equitable, and inclusive work culture that encourages and celebrates differences with a strong commitment to creating a workplace culture grounded in the values of racial equity, inclusion and justice.

 - Strong communication skills that convey writing with clarity and directness and comfort with individual and group mediation, facilitating conversations, giving and receiving feedback, openness to generative conflict.